threema-ch/app-remote-protocol/README.md

 The static output is written to the `output/` directory.

-## Schema format
+## Schema Format

-The schema is a custom JSON based format that can be parsed to generate HTML docs.
+The schema is a custom YAML based format that can be parsed to generate HTML docs.
 Descriptions and summaries may contain markdown (commonmark flavor) markup.